render-engine/render-engine/docs/docs/theme_management.md

 Static files can be added to the site as well either by you or a theme.
 This allows you to import custom css files, images, javascript and more.

-Unlike templates you can have more than one static_path you wish to include.
-You can add mores static paths using `site.static_path.add("<path/to/static>")`.
+Static Paths are managed by the Site's theme_manager and you can many static_paths.
+You can add more static paths using `site.static_paths.add("<path/to/static>")`.

 ```python
 from render_engine import Site